 This depends on your audience, or the audience you would like to build.
 You can post photos, videos, backstage visual content, unseen content, clips from your live performances, memes you relate to, promotional graphics, inspiring quotes, or maybe just photos of your family and friends.

 The main point here is to open up your life both artistically and personally to your audience so they feel like they get to know you from the content you post.
 Build a relationship with your fans, the engagement will speak for itself if you’re consistent with sharing your growth with your followers.
 Remember: always export your photos or videos in the highest quality possible!
 Put in the effort to make this look as professional as possible.
 Uploading a reel?
 Look up guides on how you should set up and edit your video so it meets Instagram’s safe areas.
 Get help if you need help from your designer friends.

-Around 11 hashtags are optimal for you to use for posts.
+Instagram recommends using between 3-5 hashtags on one post.
 Your time is better spent researching and using a handful of super-effective hashtags rather than stockpiling a ton of tags per post.

 Here are some examples of hashtags:

 Nearby locations (city or local live music venue)

 + Anything else that is related to what you are posting